Vetting Organizations in

 Hellenic

-Federation of Non-Governmental Organisations (links to the
+Federation of Non-Governmental Organisations (links to

-part of the site in English)
+the part of the site in English)

 India

-Credibility Alliance, a
+Credibility Alliance,

-enhancing accountability and transparency in the voluntary sector
+towards enhancing accountability and transparency in the

-through good governance.
+voluntary sector through good governance.

 NGOs India

 , a private initiative undertaken by two individuals.
-This web

-Also see the link below regarding the Asian Development Bank.
+Also see the link below regarding the Asian Development

 Afghanistan